Can I File a Personal Injury Claim If I’m Not a U.S. Citizen?Last updated on: January 9, 2019

 How Defendants Try to Use Your Citizenship Against You

 Once personal and subject matter jurisdiction is satisfied, the defendant may try to use your citizenship against you.

 One tactic may be to argue that a U.S. court is not the best place to bring the claim and that you should bring the case in your home country.
 However, if the incident occurred in the U.S., then it is likely that a state court would be the best place to hear the case.

 If you have suffered a personal injury, don’t let your citizenship get in the way of seeking the compensation you deserve.
 A personal injury attorney can help assess the best course of action for your injury claim.

 Get Help from Our Personal Injury Lawyers

 If you have a personal injury claim, Zinda Law Group can help you navigate the process.
 Our personal injury lawyers have experience in various types of personal injury claims.
 We have the knowledge and resources necessary to help you seek maximum compensation for your damages.

 Our firm also believes that an accident victim should never have to worry about the ability to afford excellent legal representation.
 That is why we offer 100% free consultations and why you will pay nothing unless we achieve a favorable settlement, judgment, or verdict for your personal injury case.
 That’s our No Fee Guarantee.

-If you or your loved one has been injured in an accident, call Zinda Law Group at (800) 863-5312 to receive your free consultation with our Texas personal injury lawyers.
+If you or your loved one has been injured in an accident, call Zinda Law Group at (800) 863-5312 to receive your free consultation with our personal injury lawyers.

 Meetings with attorneys are available by appointment only.